 What Will Really Happen If You Don't Pay Your Federal Income Taxes?

 Not paying federal income taxes can mean tax liens, interest and other penalties, but it might not stop there

 That thought crosses our minds every year at tax time when we start writing that check.
 What would happen if I didn't pay my federal income taxes?
-We never really find out, however, since we always end up paying because of the things that could happen.
+We never really find out, though, since we always end up paying.
 But what would really happen if we didn't pay up to the federal government?
 What are the potential consequences if we don't pay or forget to pay?

 You'll probably pay a penalty to the IRS.